HaoEnHsu/semantic-plausibility/README.md

 To Start:
--have train, test, dev in same folder as .py code files -run requirements.txt file
+-have train, test, dev in same folder as .py code files -run requirements.txt file by: pip install -r requirements.txt

 1. Size of dataset.
    - simply run the file, and output prints to terminal.
 Dataset is not that big.

    Number of data instances in train: 2449
    Number of data instances in testing data: 307 Number of data instances in validation data: 306

 2. Label balance of dataset, how many data instances are labeled plausible versus implausible.
    - see terminal outputs numbers and generated bar chart.
 The data is balanced.